-Corktown workers' cottage chock-full of luck, history and artifacts
+Corktown workers' cottage chock-full of luck, history

 Most people pull weeds when they garden.
 Detroiter Blake Almstead and his partner, Josh Clark, pull historic artifacts out of their backyard.

 Living in one of the oldest surviving homes in Detroit's oldest neighborhood, Corktown, Almstead and Clark have unearthed dozens of treasures from their backyard over the last five years — 1850s clay pipes, bottles, porcelain doll parts, medicine bottles, ink wells.
 One of Almstead's latest finds was a small ceramic jar once used to hold potted meat, likely from the 1860s.